It's gettin' hot in herre.

 Knife Party, ‘Bonfire’

-The Austalian dance music duo – two of Pendulum – gets proper rambunctious on this reggae-influenced 2013 single, which moves at about a thousand miles an hour and is to be avoided if you’ve had a mulled cider and have been let loose on the fireworks.
+The Austalian dance duo – two of Pendulum – gets proper rambunctious on this reggae-influenced 2013 single, which moves at about a thousand miles an hour.
+One to avoid if you’ve had a mulled cider and have been let loose on the fireworks.

 Play it when: You’re sparking up.